Vaklush Tolev: Lecturing

 After 10 years of serving the Metropolitan Archdiocese, Vaklush left of his own will.
-Once more he worked in various places in order to earn a living, but always bearing his freedom within, as he would say.
+Once again, he worked in various places to earn a living but always bearing his freedom within, as he would say.

-After the events of the 10th of November 1989, he got actively involved in the activities of the party ‘Bulgarian Democratic Forum’, the heir to the Bulgarian Legions.
-In 1991 he was invited to give lectures in the history of religions in the Universities of Plovdiv and of Sofia.
-The people around Vaklush Tolev gradually began to attend to the organisation of public lectures and speeches in different cities as well as their documentation by means of audio and video recordings, while from 1992 a start was made on publishing projects as well.
-The need for an organised existence led to the creation of a social body, which has undergone development over the years – both in terms of name and in terms of structure.
-Today it is the non-profit association ‘The Way of Wisdom Society’.
+After the events of 10 November 1989, he got actively involved with the party ‘Bulgarian Democratic Forum,’ the heir to the Bulgarian Legions.
+In 1991, he was invited to give lectures on the history of religions at the Universities of Plovdiv and Sofia.
+The people around Vaklush Tolev gradually began to attempt the organization of public lectures and speeches in different cities as well as their documentation by means of audio and video recordings, while from 1992 a start was made on publishing projects as well.
+The need for an organized existence led to the creation of a social body, which has undergone development over the years – both in terms of name and in terms of structure.
+Today, it is the non-profit association ‘The Way of Wisdom Society’.

 Ending

-Vaklush Tolev ‘remained forever’ in this world on the 27-th of November 2013.
-In accordance with his wishes, he was cremated on the 31-st of July 2014 and a portion of his ashes was scattered at the Cliffs of Orpheus in the Rhodope mountain range, Pamporovo.
+Vaklush Tolev ‘remained forever’ in this world on the 27th of November 2013.
+Following his wishes, he was cremated on the 31st of July 2014, and a portion of his ashes was scattered at the Cliffs of Orpheus in the Rhodope mountain range, Pamporovo.

-On more than one occasion he had quoted a verse of his with which he wished to be sent on his final journey (and it is done):
+On more than one occasion, he had quoted a verse of his with which he wished to be sent on his final journey (and it has been honored):